These Classic Shortbread Cookies are rich, buttery, and made with just 5 simple ingredients. Perfect for the holidays or any time of year!

 Then, just roll the cookie dough into balls and flatten them out.
 I used this cookie stamp to press mine down, but you can easily use the bottom of a cup or even the tines of a fork to flatten the cookies.
 I suggest flattening these cookies to the thickness you would like them to be before you bake them too.

-The cookies will need to bake for about 12-15 minutes in the oven, you’ll know they are done when the tops are set and the bottoms are lightly golden brown.
+The cookies will need to bake for about 12 to 15 minutes in the oven, you’ll know they are done when the tops are set and the bottoms are lightly golden brown.

 - When measuring your flour for these cookies, avoid scooping it from the container.
 Instead, stir the flour around, spoon it into your measuring cup, and level it off with the back of a knife.